Example: Cleaning up a CSV file

 .gsub(/\r\n|\r|\n/, ' ') # Replace newlines with spaces

-.gsub(/\s+/, ' ') # Normalize multiple spaces
+.gsub(/\s+/, ' ') # Get rid of multiple spaces

-.strip # Remove leading/trailing whitespace
+.strip # Trim leading/trailing whitespace

 { success: true, bio: clean_bio }